GameFoundry/bsf/Documentation/Manuals/Native/customImporters.md

 ~~~~~~~~~~~~~

 # Registering SpecificImporter {#customImporters_b}
 To register your **SpecificImporter** implementation with the importer system you must call @ref bs::Importer::_registerAssetImporter "_registerAssetImporter()".
-You can do this after application start-up, or during by implementing your own **Application** class as described in the @ref advancedStartup manual.
+You can do this after application start-up, or during by implementing your own **Application** class as described in the @ref nonComponentApproach manual.

 ~~~~~~~~~~~~~{.cpp}
 Application::startUp(...);